asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

         properties:
           user-id:
             type: integer
-            description: id of the user
+            description: This property describes the id of the user
           user-email:
             type: string
-            description: email of the user
+            description: This property describes the id of the user
 ```

 In the above snippet: